aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   :code:`mumps` executable, the handler is the YottaDB Ctrl-C handler for M. Otherwise, if the handler is :code:`SIG_DFL`, it is replaced by the YottaDB Ctrl-C handler for M, and if it is something else, YottaDB does not change it.
+If a USE command is done during an application's call-in to M, the CENABLE and NOCENABLE modifiers are ignored.
+Ctrl-C is a fatal signal in call-in mode.
 - :code:`SIGUSR1` – As YottaDB uses this signal to asynchronously execute the M code in the `$zinterrupt intrinsic special variable
   <https://docs.yottadb.com/ProgrammersGuide/isv.html#zinterrupt>`_,